Image of people with puzzle pieces, with the text: Youth Sector Innovation Incubator

 What is the Youth Sector Innovation Incubator?

-CAST is joining forces with NCS to set up three projects, or 'Youth Sector Innovation Incubators', each tackling a unique challenge, with the ultimate aim of creating four innovative digital solutions to boost social cohesion among young people.
+CAST has joined forces with NCS to set up three projects, or 'Youth Sector Innovation Incubators', each tackling a unique challenge, with the ultimate aim of creating four innovative digital solutions to boost social cohesion among young people.

 All three Innovation Incubators will get to develop at least one idea.
 After some research and testing, there will be the opportunity for the Incubators to bid for a unique additional pot of funding to develop a second idea that has tested well - making four digital solutions in total.